 Phone Calls & Phone Usage Policy

 Phone calls that inmates are allowed to make from jail are with a pre-paid phone card or account, or are collect calls .
-These phone calls are much more costly than phone calls made outside of jail.
+These phone calls are much more expensive than phone calls made outside of jail.
 There is no limit to when and how often you can use the phone, but inmates must keep in mind that a long line can form at the phones, because everyone wants to use the phone, too.
 If you break the rules, an inmate’s ability to use the phone might get reduced or cut altogether.

 Phone Number: 325-646-5510